-As it is explained throughout the report, HSM system needs a complex architecture because lots of modules will work cooperatively.
+As it is explained throughout the report, the HSM system needs a complex architecture because lots of modules will work cooperatively.
 Therefore, the architecture should be easily modifiable according to changes and it should allow developers for developing new modules.
 Moreover, it should make this complex system's development phase less difficult with good separation of layers.
+General overview of the HSM can be seen at Figure 1.